-The State of California purchases a wide variety of goods and services ranging from pencils to temporary labor.
+The state of California purchases a wide variety of goods and services ranging from pencils to temporary labor.
 Annual purchases total almost $10 billion.
 The Procurement Division (PD) is the central purchasing authority for all state departments, agencies, institutions, community colleges, technical institutes and city or local boards of education.

-Become a Vendor
+Become a Supplier

 The Procurement Division (PD) grants purchasing authority to state departments that request this authority and meet specific requirements.
 Departments must be granted purchasing authority in order to purchase goods and services valued over $100.

-For more information, see Delegated Purchasing Authority.
+For more information, see Purchasing Authority.

 Leveraged Procurement Agreements (LPAs)

 Leveraged Procurement Agreements (LPAs) allow departments to buy directly from suppliers through existing contracts and agreements.
-LPAs are available to California's State, county, city, special district, education, and other government entities.
+LPAs are available to California's state, county, city, special district, education, and other government entities.
 For a list of available LPAs, use the links provided below:

 Small Business / Disabled Veteran Business Enterprise Option